Samuel107/telekinesis-project/README.md

 # Telekinesis-Project
 Unity Google Cardboard VR Application

-A classmate and I decided to work on creating a virtualy reality application for androids and iphones.
+A classmate and I decided to start working on creating a virtualy reality application for androids and iphones.
+We presented our VR application in one of our IU Bloomington classes to demonstarte the uniqueness of virtual reality.
+This was alot of fun for me so I decided to keep working on the project in my spare time.
 I will be posting my Javascript here that I create, along with a short screenshot video to demonstrate the script in Unity.
-Our goal is to create many simple, understandable scripts that works with the Google Cardboard magnet input we are given.
-We will be using the prefabs CardboardMain for headset motion tracking and CardboardReticle for crosshairs/gameObject selection.
+My goal is to create many simple, understandable scripts that works with the Google Cardboard magnet input I are given.
+I will be using the prefabs CardboardMain for headset motion tracking and CardboardReticle for crosshairs/gameObject selection.
+There is a few things that you need to set up before using these scripts which I will not go over, since that will take time.
+If you would like a copy of the unity project all working, contact me at the email below.

 If anyone would like further explanation or ask questions on how I used these scripts in Unity, go ahead and email me at selefthe@indiana.edu.
-There will be a simple project layout below explaining most of what we will do.
+There will be a simple project layout below explaining most of what I plan will do.

 ## Project Layout